-Common dog illnesses can be deadly serious, or relatively mild..... and most of them are highly contagious.
+Common dog illnesses come in all shapes and sizes.
 Learn about symptoms, treatment & prevention of canine diseases & keep your pet safe!

 If your puppy or dog gets sick it's worrying, even frightening, and because he can't tell you how he feels (or what hurts) it can often be tricky to figure out what's wrong!

 To make matters worse, a young puppy or un-vaccinated dog can get very ill, very fast and many symptoms can be the same in the early stages of both minor AND major illnesses.

 Of course your pup is totally dependent on YOU to get him the help he needs to get better.

 So it's hugely important to learn how to recognize the symptoms of various illnesses, diseases or conditions......... and to have a plan of action in place, just in case the worst happens.
 This page will help you do all of that!

 There are a handful of symptoms of dog illnesses that crop up over and over again.